majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab3.rst

     "ssl"
     ]

-These endpoints correspond with Nginx Plus build information, process info, connection statistics, configuration blocks, etc.
+These endpoints correspond with NGINX Plus build information, process info, connection statistics, configuration blocks, etc.

-**Explore the Nginx Plus API using at least one of the desired methods below.**
+**Explore the NGINX Plus API using at least one of the desired methods below.**

 Curl
 ^^^^

-.. note:: Execute these examples from the Nginx Plus Master instance.
+.. note:: Execute these examples from the NGINX Plus Master instance.

 .. code:: shell